-“Because of COVID-19, extreme poverty has increased by 7 percent,” it said.
-“Vaccine coverage, a good proxy measure for how health systems are functioning, is dropping to levels last seen in the 1990s, setting the world back about 25 years in 25 weeks.”
+"Because of COVID-19, extreme poverty has increased by 7%," it said.
+"Vaccine coverage, a good proxy measure for how health systems are functioning, is dropping to levels last seen in the 1990s, setting the world back about 25 years in 25 weeks."

 Since the SDGs were adopted in 2015, the foundation's reports have cheered the progress.
 But this one strikes a bleak tone, saying the decisions by world leaders and governments on how to collectively respond over the next several months will greatly determine any future progress toward the SDGs.

 “The response to the COVID-19 pandemic has shown us some of the best of humanity: pathbreaking innovation, heroic acts by frontline workers, and ordinary people doing the best they can for their families, neighbors, and communities,” Bill and Melinda Gates write in the report.
 “This is a shared global crisis that demands a shared global response.”

 In 2010, the United Nations said it reached one of its so-called Millennium Development Goals for 2015 five years early — cutting the number of people living in extreme poverty by half.
 One of the SDGs for 2030 aims to end poverty and hunger everywhere by lifting 800 million people out of extreme poverty.

 But the pandemic has forced almost 37 million more people into extreme poverty — living on no more than US$1.90 a day — after 20 consecutive years of improvement, according to the report.
 The newly impoverished are most often women who work at informal jobs in low- and middle-income countries.